-If you plan a holiday in Switzerland you are a very lucky man or woman.
-Switzerland is beautiful indeed.
-The Alps are spectacular, the lakes are a dream, during winter the snow is perfect, and people here love to make chocolate and cheese.
-Switzerland was neutral during World War II, it is a model of democracy, the man who invented The International Committee of the Red Cross was Swiss and so was Audrey Hepburn.
-But still, this isn't everything to know before going to Switzerland.
-Here are some more interesting facts.
+If you plan a holiday in Switzerland you are a very lucky person.
+Switzerland is one of a kind.
+Its Alps are spectacular, the lakes are a dream, the snow is perfect during winter, and people here love to make chocolate and cheese.

 Switzerland does not belong to the EU

 Although Switzerland is not a member of the European Union member, the country is a part of the Schengen Area.
 You can travel from EU countries to Switzerland with no border headache.

 If you are traveling from EU, you’ll have no problem accommodating in Switzerland.
 If you are not an EU citizen, you’ll have to check the traveling conditions at the Swiss embassy in your country.

 The currency in Switzerland is not euro, but Swiss franc.
 However, you can pay in euro in many places in Switzerland, especially near borders or in touristic areas.
 Even The Swiss Federal Railways accept euro.